I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 If you’re new to ZIIP, start with the Electric Complex Gel.
 It’s $29.99 and it’s ZIIP’s core formula.
 Lightweight, highly conductive, no added actives.
 The formula uses pharmaceutical-grade glycerine, a sugar complex (one of the most conductive materials on earth), and dehydrated seawater packed with electrolytes like magnesium, potassium, and sodium.

-It does one job and it does it well.
-Since there are no added skincare ingredients, you don’t have to stress about it interacting with your existing routine.
+It does one job and does it well.
+Since there are no added skincare ingredients, you don’t have to stress about interactions with your existing routine.
+It’s also the most approachable price point, so if you’re not sure where to start, start here.

-ZIIP Crystal Gel (Best for Skincare Routines)
+ZIIP Crystal Gel (Best for Layering Skincare Benefits)

-I use the Crystal Gel because I have a very locked-in skincare routine and I wanted the extra benefits without adding anything random to my sensitive skin.
+I use the Crystal Gel because I have a very locked-in skincare routine and wanted the extra benefits without adding anything random to my sensitive skin.
 I did my research before switching.
-But if you’re newer to ZIIP or you want to keep things simple, the Electric Complex Gel is a great place to start and significantly easier on your wallet.

-A Note on the Gels with Active Ingredients
+A Note on Gels with Active Ingredients

 I personally like to do a full cleanse after my ZIIP session when I can.
-Sometimes I’m in a hurry and just wipe the gel off with a towel before going into my skincare routine, and that’s usually fine, but I try to be conscious about it.
+Sometimes I’m in a hurry and just wipe the gel off with a towel before going into my skincare routine, and that’s usually fine.
+But I try to be conscious about it.

 The gel situation is not a dealbreaker.
 It’s just the one part of the ZIIP ecosystem where you need to pay a little attention.